OneTrueJASH/Mem100X/CONTRIBUTING.md

 - [ ] Passes all TypeScript checks
 - [ ] Performance impact has been considered
 - [ ] Performance is maintained or improved
+- [ ] Multi-context and MCP compliance are maintained
 - [ ] Documentation is updated
 - [ ] Commit messages are clear